AriFordsham/GHCWiki/design/type-naming.md

 In these two contexts we need to disambiguate whether we mean the type-level or value-level identifier.

+*This suggestion seems inconsistent with the value level.
+Today (with -XTypeOperators) one can write "`data T (-=>) = C (Int -=> Bool)`" and "`-=>`" is a type variable, and this is a very useful feature (just look at Arrow).
+Being able to use, e.g., "`+`" as a type constructor it's no longer possible to tell syntactically what's a type variable and what's a type constructor.
+One could use what's in scope to distinguish them, but that's not how it works on the value level.  -- Lennart*

 **Proper kinding**.
 At the moment you see a lot of this kind of nonsense: